openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-The only supported scenario for the spread operator is to spread an array into the rest parameter.
+The only supported scenario for the spread operator is to spread an array or class derived from array into the rest parameter or array literal.
 Otherwise, manually "unpack" data from arrays and objects, where necessary.
 All typed arrays from the standard library (for example, ``Int32Array``) are also supported.

 |CB_BAD|
 ~~~~~~~~